Georges Borgeaud: Education

 Georges Borgeaud studied at Collège d'Aubonne and Collège de Saint-Maurice, where he met Maurice Chappaz and Jean Cuttat.
 His novel The Préau (1952), partly autobiographical, also described this period of his life.

-He gave private lessons, and worked as a bookseller in Zurich and Fribourg.
+He gave private lessons and worked as a bookseller in Zurich and Fribourg.
 His stay at Glérolles Castle, where he met S. Corinna Bille, provides the framework for his second novel The Dishes of Bishops (1959).
 A collection of poetic prose, Italy (1959), followed, and a monograph on the painter Pierre Boncompain.

 Georges Borgeaud settled in Paris in 1946.
-He wrote slowly and carefully rewrote several times his manuscripts, and excelling in describing the world outside.
+He wrote slowly and carefully rewrote several times his manuscripts and excelled in describing the world outside.
 His estate is archived in the Swiss Literary Archives in Bern.

 Awards

-He won awards: Critics Award for The Awning (1952), the International Journalism Award in Rome (1962), the Prix Renaudot for travel abroad (1974), the Prix Médicis for essay (1986).

-Georges Borgeaud also received a special tribute in 1989 of Vaud Foundation for the promotion and artistic creation.
+He won awards: Critics Award for The Awning (1952), the International Journalism Award in Rome (1962), the Prix Renaudot for travel abroad (1974), the Prix Médicis for an essay (1986).
+Georges Borgeaud also received a special tribute in 1989 from Vaud Foundation for the promotion and artistic creation.